 Tip: Eat something in St. Louis before your departure.
 The town near the mounds has few options besides a Waffle House, and it’s not the type of area you want to stick around in.

-If you’re taking a taxi from St. Louis, be aware that there’s also a town called Cahokia around 10 miles away.
+If you don’t have your own rental car, taking a taxi from St. Louis is another option.
+Just be aware that there’s also a town called Cahokia around 10 miles away.
 The Cahokia Mounds are located in Collinsville, not Cahokia.

 Cahokia plays a major role in the recent book called America Before: The Key to Earth’s Lost Civilization by Graham Hancock.
 My visit to Cahokia took place before the release of the book, and while I have yet to read the whole thing, Hancock provides a lot of excellent insight into the ancient city.